4 Tips On How To Arrange Furniture In The Living Room

-Arrange Sitting to Encourage Conversation
+Arrange Sitting To Encourage Conversation

 The sofa, armchairs, recliners, and large chairs should be grouped in semicircles whenever possible, facing inward but also facing the TV.
 If you have a couch, the chairs should be situated along with the couch, on either side.
 This will allow visual contact and encourage open conversation.

 Each chair and recliner should also be kept at least three to four feet apart.
 This gives everyone a bit of space while still giving the room a cozy, comfortable feeling.
 Make sure to use chairs that are upholstered and comfortable to sit in.
-For example, dining room chairs are usually not a great idea in the living room, unless you have extra guests over, and have no other option but to use them.
+Saying that, dining room chairs are usually not a great idea in the living room, unless you have extra guests over, and have no other option but to use them.

-Keep Traffic in Mind
+Keep Traffic In Mind

 As mentioned above, leaving walkways behind couches and chairs is often a smart way to give guests walking space.
 You should deliberately mark out "traffic routes", i.e. places that allow free passage between individual zones.

 For example, a relatively free passage next to the table should provide a space of at least 20 inches (50 cm), and of course, it’s better if it is bigger.
 Try not to place the furniture directly at the entrance to the room, as well.
-Leaving a bit of free space here (at least 35 inches (90 cm), will also allow for the collision-free opening of doors and will definitely be much better and more inviting.
+Leaving a bit of free space here, at least 35 inches (90 cm), will also allow for the collision-free opening of doors and will definitely be much better and more inviting.

 Also, it is a good idea to arrange furniture in a way so that your guests do not have to pass between the television and those who are seating and watching TV.
 Arrange end tables and chairs to “direct” a flow of traffic that prompts guests to avoid that area completely, if possible.

-Make the Room Feel Extra Cozy
+Make The Room Feel Extra Cozy

 Comfort comes first in a cozy living room!
 Remember that the salon should be primarily a place where you can relax with your loved ones after a hard day of work.